How to File LLC Taxes in New York? (Step by Step Guide)

 2. Local New York Taxes

-In this case, New York City also levies a 0.375% Metropolitan Commuter Transport District tax, which raises the overall sales tax rate to 8.875%.
+New York City also applies a 0.375% Metropolitan Commuter Transport District tax, which brings the total sales tax rate there to 8.875%.

 3. New York State Employer Taxes